Nico Hoerner Preview, Player Props: Cubs vs. Tigers

-On Tuesday, Nico Hoerner (.455 on-base percentage in past 10 games, 113 points above season-long percentage) and the Chicago Cubs face the Detroit Tigers, whose starting pitcher will be Reese Olson.
-First pitch is at 6:40 PM ET.
+On Wednesday, Nico Hoerner (coming off going 0-for-5) and the Chicago Cubs face the Detroit Tigers, whose starting pitcher will be Tarik Skubal.
+First pitch is at 1:10 PM ET.

 In his previous game he had a hitless performance (0-for-5) against the Tigers.